Kensington is a uniquely charming suburb with a village-like feel, only 4 km north-west of the central city.

 Epic contests play out every week on the sports ovals at JJ Holland Park.
 The extreme sports precinct attracts skaters and riders, and kids scramble over the adventure playground.

 Nearby is The Venny Adventure Playground – run on behalf of the City of Melbourne.
 It’s a free community backyard and play space, and offers programs to support children and their families.

-A neighbourhood Future Melbourne Committee meeting will be held in Kensington on Tuesday 24 October 2023.
-Get to know the area with the Kensington Neighbourhood Portal.
+A neighbourhood Future Melbourne Committee meeting was held at the Kensington Town Hall on Tuesday 24 October 2023.
+Watch on demand.